NREL/buildstockbatch/docs/installation.rst

 This method works for running the simulations locally through Docker.

 `Download <http://docker.io>`_ and install Docker for your platform.
+Users using a Windows operating system should install Docker Desktop Community 2.1.0.5 <https://docs.docker.com/docker-for-windows/release-notes/#docker-desktop-community-2105> or below.

 Install Python 3.6 or greater for your platform.
 Either the official distribution from python.org or the `Anaconda distribution